Question 01: What’s the audience profile and their level of knowledge or understanding topics?

 • the direction my lecture will go

-• will I get a new job after the lecture, gain some new colleagues, do good PR, learn something new, or just have fun listening to others.
+• what’s in it for me: will I get a new job after the lecture, gain some new colleagues, do a good PR, learn something new, or just have fun listening to others.

-Unfortunately, many times through the answers to this question it can already be seen that the audience will not benefit too much from my lecture, so I politely decline such invitations.
+Unfortunately, several times based on the answers to this question it can already be seen that the audience will not benefit too much from my lecture, so I politely decline such invitations.

 Take a look at other questions for conference organizers, which help me prepare myself for the audience.